-Like most people who wear bras, I hate them.
+Like many people who wear bras, I hate them.
 The best part of every day is when I get home and can take off my bra.
-I abandoned lacy and pretty bras awhile ago, then underwire had to go, and now for the last few years I have been wearing cheap sports bras.
+I abandoned lacy and pretty bras awhile ago, then underwire had to go, and now for the last few years I’ve been wearing cheap sports bras.
 But no more.

-Since I was a teenager I have been worried about giving the “wrong signals” to men.
+Since I was a teenager I’ve been worried about giving the “wrong signals” to men.
 As if I could magically avoid being sexually assaulted by not flirting with guys (spoiler alert: it didn’t work).
 I have also dressed much more “modestly” than I would have liked for most of my life for the same reason.
-I’m sick of thinking about hypothetical men’s responses to my body and what I am wearing or not wearing.
+But I’m sick of thinking about hypothetical men’s responses to my body and what I’m wearing or not wearing.

-Of course I know I am not the first feminist to not wear a bra.
-Though I wasn’t around, I’ve heard that used to be a thing (though not thinking trans women were “real” women was also a thing with a lot of those those second wave feminists, so I think it makes sense to try to distance myself a bit from them.)
+Of course, I know I’m not the first feminist to reject wearing a bra.
+Though I wasn’t around, I’ve heard that used to be a thing during second-wave feminism.
+(Of course, refusing to believe trans women are “real” women is also a thing associated with a lot of feminists influenced by certain types of second-wave feminism, so I think it makes sense to try to distance myself a bit from them.)

-Well, I like to wear bras!
+“Well, I like to wear bras!”
 Cool!
 Do whatever you want!

-Won’t your nipples show?
+“Won’t your nipples show?”
 Sometimes!
 (Especially in the cold.) ¯\_(ツ)_/¯

-What about job interviews or other things like that?
-I will wear bras when I feel like I need to for (bullshit classist, racist, ableist etc. thing that we call) “professionalism”.
+“What about job interviews or other things like that?”
+I will wear bras when I feel like I need to for (bullshit classist, racist, ableist, and other oppressive things we call) “professionalism”.